Social Darwinism and the Eugenics Movement

-Social Darwinism is the belief that all personal and social problems were inherited.
-The movement was named for Charles Darwin, a naturalist who theorized that organisms develop through the natural selection of small, inherited variations that increase the individual’s ability to compete, survive, and reproduce.
+Social Darwinism is the belief that all personal and social problems are inherited.
+The movement was named for Charles Darwin, a naturalist who theorized that organisms develop through the natural selection of minor, inherited variations that increase the individual’s ability to compete, survive, and reproduce.
 Herbert Spencer later described Darwin’s theories as “the survival of the fittest.”
 It is important to note that Charles Darwin was not associated with the theory of social Darwinism.

 Resources